SciML/DiffEqDocs.jl/docs/src/index.md

 This will add solvers and dependencies for all kinds of Differential Equations (e.g. ODEs or SDEs etc., see the Supported Equations section below).
-If you are interested in only one type of equation solvers of `DifferentialEquations.jl` or simply want a more lightweight version, see the
+If you are interested in only one type of equation solver of `DifferentialEquations.jl` or simply want a more lightweight version, see the
 [Reduced Compile Time and Low Dependency Usage](@ref low_dep) page.